Charles Fowler: Hospitals

 In around 1842, after winning a competition, Fowler built the Devon County Lunatic Asylum, designed on a radial plan of the panopticon type pioneered at Millbank Prison.
 He was also responsible for the London Fever Hospital in Liverpool Road, Islington, a commission he received due to the influence of the Earl of Devon.
 The circumstances caused some controversy as a competition had already had been held to choose a design, and one by David Mocatta had been formally decided upon by the committee.
 This however, was set aside and Fowler brought in to carry out the work.

 Other works

 He entered many architectural competitions, coming third in the contest for the Nelson monument in Trafalgar Square with a proposal submitted jointly with the sculptor R.W.
 Sievier.
 He was architect and surveyor to the Amicable Society, and to the West of England Fire and Life Insurance Office.
 He was employed by Sir Ralph Lopes, the Bishop of Exeter, and the Courtenay family for whom he executed considerable alterations and additions to Powderham Castle.
+He was the architect of Oakes School in Huddersfield.

 One of his last buildings, constructed in 1852 was the hall of the Wax Chandlers' Company, of which he was a member, and eventually its Master.